2024-2025 Edition

 SPAN112 Intermediate Spanish II

 This course leads students through a review and in-depth examination of advanced Spanish grammar issues and vocabulary expansion within a cultural framework that explores an array of topics connecting to other academic disciplines.
 Students will experience working with written texts and other media materials and produce a variety of written pieces.
+The course is a continuation of Span 111, though students may place directly into the course via the Wesleyan Placement exam or an appropriate AP score.

 Offering: Host